 If we look at Matt Turck's data ecosystem diagrams from 2012 to 2020, we will see a noticeable trend of increasing complexity – both in the number of companies and categorization.
 It isn't evident even for those of us in the industry.
 While the organization is done well, pursuing a taxonomy of the analytics industry is not productive.
 Some technologies are mis-categorized or misrepresented, and some companies should be listed in multiple spots.
 Unsurprisingly, companies attempting to build their modern stack might be at a loss.
 No one knows or understands the entire ecosystem because it's massive.
 These diagrams have value as a loosely organized catalog but should be taken with a grain of salt.

 A Saner, but Still Legacy Approach to the Modern Data Ecosystem

 Another way to look at the ecosystem—one that's based more on the data lifecycle is the "unified data infrastructure architecture," developed by Andreessen Horowitz (a16z).
 This ecosystem starts with data sources on the left, ingestion/transformation, storage, historical processing, and predictive processing and on the right is output.
 At the bottom are data quality, performance, and governance functions pervasive throughout the stack.
 This model is similar to the linear pipeline architectures of legacy systems.

 Like the previous model, many of today's modern data companies don't fit neatly into a single section.
 Instead, most companies span two adjacent spaces; others will surround"storage," for example, having ETL and visualization capabilities, to give a discontinuous value proposition.

-On the left side of the ecosystem, sources are obvious but worth discussing in detail.
+On the left side of the modern data ecosystem, data sources are obvious but worth discussing in detail.
 They are the transactional databases, applications, application data and other datasources mentioned in Big Data infographics and presentations over the past decade.
 The main takeaway is the three V's of Big Data: Volume, Velocity and Variety.
 Those Big Data factors had a meaningful impact on the Modern Data Ecosystem because traditional platforms could not handle all V's.
 Within a given enterprise, data sources are constantly evolving.